 - We tailor all activities and programs to your abilities and requirements.

-- We have created a 12-night and 13-day retreat in Rishikesh for everyone, whether you are new to yoga or a seasoned practitioner looking to attain their health goals.
+- We have created a 12-night and 13-day retreat in Rishikesh for everyone, whether you are new to yoga or a seasoned practitioner looking to attain your health goals.

-- Our primary goal is to maintain a small and intimate class setting in order to provide our teachers with targeted and personalised attention, as well as to foster an open environment and a special link between the students, teachers, and the team of trainers.
+- Our primary goal is to maintain a small and intimate class setting to provide our teachers with targeted and personalised attention and foster an open environment and a special link between the students, teachers, and the team of trainers.

 Features Of The 13 Days 100 Hours Spiritual Yoga Retreat